There are many ways you can have your say and get involved in local decisions. Some of these are listed below.

 Have your say on issues that are under scrutiny.
 To find out more visit Overview and Scrutiny page

-You can find out what decisions are going to be made and when by looking at agendas, minutes and reports for a meeting and the Mayor’s.
+You can find out what decisions are going to be made and when by looking at agendas, minutes and reports for a meeting and the Executive.

 are voluntary groups of people based on each ward in Torbay.
 They are for people who live or work in the area to discuss issues of local concern.
 Through the partnerships, you can understand and influence the way in which services are provided in your area.

-There are people who are elected to represent you in government locally (Mayor and Councillors), nationally (Members of Parliament) and in Europe (Members of European Parliament).
+There are people who are elected to represent you in government locally (Councillors), nationally (Members of Parliament) and in Europe (Members of European Parliament).

 Have you ever thought about becoming a councillor?